Gaurav927/gaurav927.github.io/XGBoost/index.md

 L(ϕ) is the regularized objective function to minimize. \
 $\hat{y_i}$ is prediction from the boosting model \
 $y_i$ is actual label of the data \
-Ω penalizes the complexity of the model
+Ω penalizes the complexity of the model \
+T is the number of leaves in the tree \
+w_i to represent score on i-th leaf